pglet/website/docs/pglet-service/overview.md

 `{page_name}` defaults to a random string under `public` account if not specified for a new page or app.

-## Beta limitations
+## Preview limitations

-During the beta Pglet hosted service is working in a public non-authenticated mode with some constraints applied.
+During Preview Pglet Service is working in a public non-authenticated mode with some constraints applied.
 Anonymous clients are tracked by IP address, so there might be situations when many users from the same network quickly exhaust allowed quotas.

 ### Pages